TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-options/Index.rst

          This is a list of the Rich Text Editor buttons the user may see displayed.
 The user will not see any buttons not listed here.

-         Either enter a comma list of button keywords (see "TYPO3 Core API / RTE section") or specify all with a wildcard "\*" for everything.
+         Either enter a comma-separated list of button keywords (see "TYPO3 Core API / RTE section") or set a wildcard "\*" to show all.

    Default
          \*

-         (If value is not set at all, \*, is default)

 .. container:: table-row